NetLogo/Time-Extension/README.md

 **Time Series Tool**

 *NOTE*: The time series tool is not currently included in the extension.
-However, all of the functionality (plus some) has been reproduced in NetLogo code.
-It is in the time-series.nls file in this repo.
-You can include that functionality with the [____includes__](http://ccl.northwestern.edu/netlogo/docs/dict/includes.html) primitive.
+However, all of the functionality (plus some) has been reproduced in NetLogo code in the [time-series.nls file in this repo](https://github.com/NetLogo/Time-Extension/blob/master/time-series.nls) which you can download by clicking that link and then right clicking the "raw" button on the upper right of the file and selecting "download linked file".
+You might have to remove a '.txt' file extension so that the file ends with the '.nls' extension.
+You can then include that file with the [____includes__](http://ccl.northwestern.edu/netlogo/docs/dict/includes.html) primitive.

 [Download this example time series file](https://github.com/colinsheppard/Time-Extension/raw/master/examples/time-series-data.csv) and place in the same directory as your NetLogo model.
 Here are the first 10 lines of the file: